-Corona proof Christmas Presents!
+Climate friendly and Coronavirus proof Christmas Presents!

-I would like to take this opportunity on behalf of all the staff at SAM and Kinderhulp Afrika to wish to and your family a Very Happy Christmas and Best Wishes for a healthier, happier, and safer 2021!
-For all of us, “FROM HELPLESS TO HOPEFUL”!
+I would like to take this opportunity on behalf of all the staff at SAM, the Children’s Welfare Mission and Kinderhulp Afrika to wish to and your family a Very Happy Christmas and Best Wishes for a healthier, happier, and safer 2022!

 Jill van Leeuwen.